-This exquisitely intricate Cloisonné enamel piece is dated to c.1900 from the Japanese Meiji era (1868-1912 ) Takahara Komajiro 高原駒次郎 of Kyoto.
+This exquisitely intricate, Japanese Cloisonné enamel piece is dated to c.1900 from the Meiji era (1868-1912) by Takahara Komajiro 高原駒次郎 of Kyoto.

 Takahara is referenced as the most well-known and consistent maker of Kyoto-Jippo (tr.
 'Cloisonné') wares, founding a workshop in 1894.
-The Cloisonné technique is revered for using thin wire or metal to contain different coloured enamels.
-The technique in this piece is elevated to astounding heights when you consider the detailed wired sections of this piece are as thin as 1mm in width.
+The Cloisonné technique is revered for hand-applying thin wire or metal and different coloured enamels.
+The technique has been elevated to astounding heights in this piece when you consider the detailed wired sections are as thin as 1mm in width.

-This particular piece bears Takahara's design characteristics despite being unsigned; notably within the floral patterns and 'takara-mono' (tr. 'treasured items') featured in the roundels, the wire gilding and the overlapping green scales edged in the band of dotted red circlets brocading the foot of the vase.
-From delicate sprigs of Sakura Cherry Blossom to Chrysanthemums, Anemones, Moutan Peoniesand butterflies; the Cloisonné flourishes with elements of glittering jewelled enamel in a joyful celebration of flora in bloom.
+Also present are Takahara's signature design characteristics despite being unsigned; most notably the floral patterns and the 'Takara-mono' (tr. 'treasured items') featured in the roundels.
+Further indications of Takahara's style can be seen in the green overlapping scales and band of dotted red and black circlets brocading the foot and rim of the vase.
+From delicate sprigs of Sakura Cherry Blossom to Chrysanthemums, Anemones, Wisteria and even a butterfly, the Cloisonné flourishes with elements of jewel-coloured enamel in a joyful celebration of flora in bloom.

-The bud vase form with its slender neck, diminutive overall size and the condition of the enamel décor makes this piece a rare find.
-Not only did Takahara's Cloisonné skill contend with creating the enamel art in minute detail, but it was also applied to the curving form.
-This fantastic work of art would make a superbly decorative and highly collectable art feature.
+The exceptional skill in delicately applying the cloisonne in such a diminutive size is a true wonder and the condition of the enamel décor makes this piece a rare find.
+Not only did Takahara's Cloisonné skill contend with creating the enamel art in minute detail, but it was also applied to the curving and thin-stemmed form.
+This fantastic work of art makes a superbly decorative and highly collectable art feature.

 Good.
 There is a single hairline crack with traces of enamel loss and 2 minute and non-obvious losses to the enamel and natural enamel pitting that is commensurable with the age of the piece, please see photos as part of the condition report.